 Later in Act 5 Act 2, 10-25 starts appearing as well, 1025 being 413+612.

-Several characters are associated with numbers as well: Sollux with 2, Vriska with 8, Nepeta with 33, Karkat and Kankri/The Sufferer with 69, Gamzee with 420
+Several characters have numbers that are associated with them, usually showing up in their typing quirks: Sollux with 2, Vriska with 8, Nepeta with 33, Karkat and Kankri/The Sufferer with 69, Equius with 100, Eridan with 311, Feferi with 38, Gamzee with 420

 In Narbonic, 5478 pops up occasionally.
 For example, Artie was originally Lab Test Subject RT-5478.
 In Real Life, it's the author's birthdate.